jeremiecoullon/knowitwall/markdown/developer.md

 	- make a nice login form page
 	- users can login and create annotations on 3rd party content
-	- **problems:** how can annotator.js annotate on content within iframes?
+	- **problems:**
-		- look into [this question](https://forum.jquery.com/topic/changing-elements-in-an-iframe): need to modify a `div` within the iframe
+		- how can annotator.js annotate on content within iframes?
+Look into [this question](https://forum.jquery.com/topic/changing-elements-in-an-iframe): need to modify a `div` within the iframe
+		- user generated annotations must be approved by 'admin'.
+How to do this?

 4. **Wall of Knoweldge:**

-	- visualise the graph well; for example [this](https://www.quantamagazine.org/20150803-physics-theories-map/)
+	- visualise the graph well.
+Example of good design: [physics theories map](https://www.quantamagazine.org/20150803-physics-theories-map/)
-	- backend store for annotations feeding the content into is
+	- backend store for annotations feeding the content into the visualisation

 ##developers: